Baahubali 2: The Conclusion: Screenings and statistics

 An initial limited release of Baahubali 2 took place in most Gulf countries, including the UAE, on 27 April 2017.
 In India, the film was released on 28 April.

 The film was screened at the British Film Institute.
 It was also premiered at the 39th Moscow International Film Festival.
 The film was also showcased at the 49th International Film Festival of India in the "Indian Panorama" section.

 According to Umair Sandhu, a member of the UAE censor board, Baahubali 2 received a standing ovation from the board during its review.
-On 22 April, the Telugu version of Baahubali 2 was reviewed by the Indian Censor Board and given an U/A rating with minor cuts.
+On 22 April, the Telugu version of Baahubali 2 was reviewed by the Central Board of Film Certification and given an U/A rating with minor cuts.
 The Japanese Censor Board gave a rating of G with no cuts.
 The Central Board of Film Censors, Pakistan, cleared the film with an "all clear" status and zero cuts.
 In Singapore, the film received an 'A' (adult) certificate, which an Indiatimes report attributes to the portrayal of violent scenes.

 Baahubali 2 was released across more than 9,000 plus screens worldwide- 6500 screens in India alone, breaking the record for the widest Indian film release.
 It released in conventional 2D as well as in IMAX format.
 This made Baahubali 2 the third Indian film to release in IMAX, following Dhoom 3 and Bang Bang!.
 It was released in Telugu and Tamil along with dubbed versions in Hindi and Malayalam.
 In Kerala, the film was released across 395 screens.
 The film was released in 1,100 screens in the United States, and 150 screens in Canada.
 The Hindi version was released in New Zealand, Australia and Fiji Islands, while the Tamil version was released in Malaysia.
 In Pakistan, the Hindi version was released in over 100 screens.
-The first Telugu film to be released in 4K High Definition format, close to 200 screens were upgraded to 4K projectors before the release date of the film.
-In Japan, the film was later dubbed into Japanese and will be released on 29 December.
+The first Telugu film to be released in 4K high definition format, close to 200 screens were upgraded to 4K projectors before the release date of the film.
+In Japan, the film was later dubbed into Japanese and was released on 29 December.
 Despite the various measures taken, pirated versions of Baahubali 2 were available on the Internet within hours of the film's release.
 The film was dubbed in Russian and released in Russia and neighboring territories on 11 January 2018.
 It was censored for release in China in March 2018 and was released in Chinese on 4 May 2018.